milvus-io/milvus-docs/site/en/getstarted/with_gpu/install_standalone-docker-compose-gpu.md

 ## Install Milvus Standalone with Docker Compose

+To install Milvus standalone with Docker Compose, follow these steps:

+### Download the `YAML` file

 [Download](https://github.com/milvus-io/milvus/releases/download/v{{var.milvus_release_tag}}/milvus-standalone-docker-compose-gpu.yml) `milvus-standalone-docker-compose-gpu.yml` and save it as `docker-compose.yml` manually, or with the following command.

   ```